club-cooking/cloud696/content/radio/yard-38/index.md

 {{< imgprocess "images/featured.png" Resize "500x" >}}

 A little bit rusty but full of heart.
 The boys are back with the full spectrum of techno and those weirdo, confuser bits in-between.
+The first track got cut off cos I forgot to hit record in time, but peep the t/l below for that.

 Broadcast live from the yard in South London, 9th October 2024.